Russell-S-Harper/EXPLORE/README.md

 - loads pre-calculated data into extended memory
 - renders masked polygons

-As compared to the DOSBox "Explore" demo, even with a very simplified image, it is very slow at 0.91 s/frame, far from the 0.20 s/frame goal.
+As compared to the original demo running in DOSBox, even with a very simplified image, it is very slow at 0.91 s/frame, far from the 0.20 s/frame goal.
 I'm currently researching if there are ways to leverage VERA, a display co-processor used in the CX16.
 VERA is currently being used to replicate some Doom-like games, so there might be a way to use it to draw filled polygons.
 If I run out of options, might look into a hardware solution, like a cartridge with a co-processor on it.

 To build the demo, you'll need [cc65](https://github.com/cc65/cc65), [FLT](https://github.com/Russell-S-Harper/FLT), and [x16emu](https://github.com/x16community/x16-emulator).
 Check these repositories if there are any other dependencies.
 Be sure to adhere to the licensing terms provided in these repositories to ensure proper usage and compliance.